whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - The Deepest Revolution, Part 1- Cultivate Your Spiritual Strength.md

 Then he described how hard this was: "Everything I had heard during the weekend helped me understand that all the efforts I had made up until then to be acceptable to mainstream society had just made me a 'good nigger.'
 I was simultaneously ashamed and furious.
 All I could do was cry."
 Cox eventually dedicated himself to freeing black Americans from oppression, becoming a senior leader in the Black Panthers.

 Bogaletch Gebre described her own powerful transformation.
 As a young adult, she underwent female genitual mutilation in Ethiopia, being taught that it made her a "whole woman."
 Later in life, a friend learned of this and felt horrified, and at first Gebre defended the practice as she had for years.
-Then she had her own transformation, as she "experienced an incredible awakening, then a tidal wave of anger, as I began to comprehend all that had been taken from me in ignorance.
+Then she had her own transformation, as she "experienced an incredible awakening, then a tidal wave of anger, as I began to comprehend all that had been taken from me in ignorance...
 Tears of understanding flooded from me as I allowed the scientist in me to see, to examine in a new light, all that I remembered..."
 Gebre went on to lead a movement to abolish female genital mutilation.[xxx-original instructions|ethiopian women]

 Giving up old beliefs can be hard.
 Even Jesus Christ needed 40 days alone in the desert before he could fully confront the urge to seek wealth and power which his unhealthy culture tempted him with, and instead choose a path of service.
 After his transformation, he began his ministry which has inspired people for 2,000 years.